THE HEALTH BENEFITS OF REGULAR FINNISH OUTDOOR SAUNA BATHING

 A traditional sauna experience protects against cardiovascular disease, aids relaxation, sleep, rheumatoid diseases, chronic fatigue and pain syndromes.
 It also reduces stress, improves exercise performance, muscle recovery and the skin’s moisture barrier properties.

-Also, and perhaps most crucially, unlike cheaper Infrared Saunas which have seen a growth in popularity in recent times, a traditional Finnish sauna also improves arterial stiffness and protects against Alzheimer's, Dementia, respiratory disease and Pneumonia.
-It’s no surprise that native Finn’s opt for traditional saunas 98% of the time.
+Also, and perhaps most crucially, unlike cheaper Infrared Saunas, which have seen a growth in popularity in recent times, a traditional sauna also improves arterial stiffness and protects against Alzheimer's, Dementia, respiratory disease and Pneumonia.
+It’s no surprise that native nordic/baltic countries opt for traditional saunas 98% of the time.

-Interestingly, Finnish saunas actually produce more infrared radiation compared to actual infrared saunas.
-Hence, any benefits induced through the use of (for example) infrared saunas or Waon therapy are equally applicable to Finnish saunas.
+Interestingly, traditional saunas produce more infrared radiation compared to actual infrared saunas.
+So any benefits induced through the use of infrared saunas are equally applicable to traditional saunas.

-In a Finnish sauna, the temperature is relatively high compared to other saunas in the world, between 70-100°C. The Finnish sauna is heated with a stove (usually a wood-burning or electric heater) with heat-conducting stones.
-Water is thrown on the stones to create water vapour (known as ‘löyly’ in Finnish), then this steam provides moisture and instantaneous, soft extra heat in the room.
+In a traditional nordic/baltic sauna, the temperature is relatively high compared to other saunas in the world, between 70-100°C. The sauna is heated with a stove (usually a wood-burning or electric heater) with heat-conducting stones.
+Water is thrown on the stones to create water vapour , This steam provides moisture and instantaneous soft extra heat in the room.
 The typical humidity in a Finnish sauna ranges from 40-60%.

 In Finnish sauna bathing, cooling off is as essential as the sauna bathing itself.
 After pleasant exposure to moist heat, many sauna bathers enjoy cooling off with a cold shower or a dip in a lake, ocean or pool.
 The transition from hot to cold invigorates the blood supply and increases the heart rate, which in turn contributes to overall improved health and wellbeing.

-Our Wildhut traditional outdoor saunas are a modern and contemporary take on the classic Finnish sauna with influence from across the Baltics.
-From the gorgeous Estonian Huum heaters to the beautiful, sleek Canadian cedar that has become the gold standard for use in traditional sauna construction, our luxury saunas spare no expense in their design and build.
-If you'd like to know more about Wildhut traditional Finnish saunas get in touch with the team today and we can talk you through your options.
+Our Wildhut outdoor saunas are a modern and contemporary take on the classic traditional sauna, with influence from across the Baltics.
+From the gorgeous heaters to the beautiful scented cedar that has become the gold standard for use in traditional sauna construction, our luxury saunas spare no expense in their design and build.
+If you'd like to know more about Wildhut traditional saunas get in touch with the team today and we can talk you through your options.